 - Pursuant to Veer's request for disbursement, on 02.11.2018, SCL disbursed a total amount of Rs.
-150,00,00,000/- to Veer. - 8.
-In support of the Loan, the Corporate Debtor and its other sister concerns executed a Memorandum of Entry on 28.11.2020, creating a first-ranking mortgage in favour of SCL with respect to land admeasuring 66.1326 acres (approx.) Village Sohna and situated in Mohammedpur Gujjar, Tehsil Sohna, District Gurgaon, Haryana ("Security Lands").
+150,00,000/- to Veer. - 8.
+In support of the Loan, the Corporate Debtor and its other sister concerns executed a Memorandum of Entry on 28.11.2020, creating a first-ranking mortgage in favour of SCL with respect to land admeasuring 66.1326 acres (approx.) situated in Village Sohna and Mohammedpur Gujjar, Tehsil Sohna.
+District Gurgaon, Haryana ("Security Lands").
 A copy of the Memorandum of Entry dated 28.11.2020 is annexed herewith and marked as Annexure P-5. - 9.
-Further, the Corporate Debtor and its sister concerns also executed a Deed of Hypothecation in favour of SCL, thereby creating a first-ranking charge over the receivables arising from the Security, of Lands.
-A copy of the Deed 28.11.2020 Hypothecation dated is annexed herewith and marked as Annexure P-6. - 10.On 01.10.2020, SCL and Veer executed an Addendum Agreement to the Loan Agreement, whereby the tenure of the Loan Agreement availed by Veer were extended till 05.10.2025.
-Further, the of initial understanding quarterly payments towards interest and 6-monthly payments towards principal were modified to a uniform system of quarterly payments towards both principal and interest.
-A copy of the Addendum Agreement dated 01.10.2020 are annexed herewith and marked as Annexure P-7.

-11.On 01.10.2024, SCL was pleased to

-execute Deed of Assignment in favour of

-the Financial Creditor herein, whereby

-SCL assigned the rights under the Loan

-Agreements mentioned above, along with

-the rights under the other Loan Documents

-executed in support of Loan Agreement.

-By way of the above assignment, the
+Further, the Corporate Debtor and its sister concerns also executed a Deed of Hypothecation in favour of SCL, thereby creating a first-ranking charge over the receivables arising from the Security Lands.
+A copy of the Deed of Hypothecation dated 28.11.2020 is annexed herewith and marked - as Annexure P-6.
+10.On 01.10.2020, SCL and Veer executed an Addendum Agreement to the Loan Agreement, whereby the tenure of the Loan Agreement availed by Veer were extended 05.10.2025. till initial Further, the quarterly understanding of payments towards interest and 6-monthly payments towards principal were modified to a uniform system of quarterly payments towards both principal and interest.
+A copy the Addendum Agreement dated of 01.10.2020 are annexed herewith and marked as Annexure P-7. - 11.On 01.10.2024, SCL was pleased to execute Deed of Assignment in favour of the Financial Creditor herein, whereby SCL assigned the rights under the Loan Agreements mentioned above, along with the rights under the other Loan Documents executed in support of Loan Agreement.
+By way of the above assignment, the Financial

-Financial Creditor has stepped into the

-shoes of SCL qua the Loan Agreement

-executed between them and Veer, and

-therefore, the Financial Creditor has the

-rights to enforce payments under the same.

-A copy of the Deed of Assignment dated

-01.10.2024 is annexed herewith and

-marked as Annexure P-8.

-12 On 01 10 2024 the Financial On discussion
+Creditor has stepped into the shoes of SCL qua the Loan Agreement executed between them and Veer, and therefore, the Financial Creditor has the rights to enforce payments under the same.
+A copy of the Deed of Assignment dated 01.10.2024 is annexed herewith and marked as Annexure P-8.